William L. Cullison Scholarship

 How do I apply?

-To apply for the William L. Cullison Scholarship, you must send the following items to the TAPPI Awards Department no later than May 1 (for the scholarship to be awarded for the school year beginning the following September).
-SPECIAL NOTE: The deadline for 2015 has been extended to August 1, 2015.
+To apply for the William L. Cullison Scholarship, you must send the following items to the TAPPI Awards Department no later than February 15 (for the scholarship to be awarded for the school year beginning the following September).

 - Official transcript of grades